//

 Yet another search interface for wikipedia?

-It has always been worth using exalead from time to time to “exalead” (somehow that verb isn´t that popular as “to google”) one´s favourite search phrases (you usually type in when you start your computer in the morning .
+It has always been worth using exalead from time to time to “exalead” (somehow that verb isn´t that popular as “to google”) one´s favourite search phrases (you usually type in when you start your computer in the morning ;-).
 That´s because exalead finds sometimes really “new” websites for you when you´re a regular google-user.
-So, … Continue reading »
+So, until now exalead was rather interesting as an alternative like alcohol-free beer – give it a chance!

 Semantic Search for the WWW2007